A Survey of Reinforcement Learning from Human Feedback: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this survey, we have provided an overview of the current state of \gls{RLHF}, highlighting its evolution from \gls{PbRL} and examining its broad applications across various domains like control, natural language processing, and computer vision.
-While our survey captures the current state and many significant trends and advancements in \gls{RLHF}, we acknowledge the rapid expansion of this field and the inevitable limitations in covering every extension and application in depth.
-We will discuss some of these extensions, open questions, and conclusions in this section.
+In this survey, we have provided an overview of the current state of \gls{RLHF}, tracing its evolution from \gls{PbRL} and examining its broad applications across various domains like control, natural language processing, and computer vision.
+Given the rapid expansion of this field, our coverage necessarily has limitations in addressing every extension and application in full depth.
+In particular, given the rapidly evolving nature of \gls{LLM} research, our coverage of techniques specific to this domain is less exhaustive than our treatment of control and robotics applications.
+In this concluding section, we discuss key extensions and alternative approaches, identify open questions, and highlight future research directions.

-We have specifically focused on \gls{RLHF} methods where a reward function is learned online from human feedback.
-There have been some recent works that are outside of this scope and yet propose promising new methods to learn human-aligned objectives, such as offline learning of reward functions \citep{shin2023benchmarks} or privacy-preserving alignment based on differential privacy \citep{wu2024privately}.